vocol/vocol/README.md

 ###Dereferenceability

 Adopting HTTP URIs for identifying things is appropriate due to the following reasons: (1) it is simple to create global unique keys in a decentralized fashion and (2) the generated key is not used just as a name but also as an identifier.
-This will the server to provide adequate content for a resource based on the type of request through *Content Negotiation* mechanism.
+This will help the server to provide adequate content for a resource based on the type of request through *Content Negotiation* mechanism.
 There are three different strategies to make URIs of resources dereferenceable: (1) slash URIs; (2) hash URIs and (3) a combination between them.

 * **P-D1 Use slash URIs** When the client request a resource from server by providing its URIs, the server response will be 303 see other.
 Slash URI should be used when dealing with large datasets.
 This makes the server to response only with requested resource.
 For example, the *ChargingPoint* resource is identified as follows *http://purl.org/net/mobivoc/ChargingPoint*.
 The URI of turtle representation of above resource  is *http://purl.org/net/mobivoc/ChargingPoint.ttl* and the URI of html representation is *http://purl.org/net/mobivoc/ChargingPoint.html*.